jonathanstowe/XML-Class/README.md

 Although there are quite a few tests for this I'm sure they don't cover all the possible cases.
-So if you find something that isn't tested for an doesn't work quite as expected please let me know.
+So if you find something that isn't tested for and doesn't work quite as expected please let me know.

 Suggestions/patches are welcomed via github at